Rounding it up

 Make a budget that works for you

 Taking the time to create a comprehensive picture of your finances will go along way to structuring your road to a debt-free existence.
 (Yes!
 That’s a thing that’s actually possible!)
-Our KOHO ultimate budget template (found at the bottom of this article) is a great place to start.
+Our KOHO ultimate budget template is a great place to start.

 Once you have that budget in place, check back to see if that goal you made earlier is still realistic.
 If it’s not, change it.